iTwin/iTwinUI/.changeset/large-bobcats-report.md

 '@itwin/itwinui-react': patch
 ---

-Fixed `ComboBox` bug by no longer rendering the deselect ("❌") button in the tags when the multiselect `ComboBox`'s input is _disabled_.
+Fixed `ComboBox` and `Select` bug by no longer rendering the deselect ("❌") button in the tags when the multiselect `ComboBox`'s input or the multiselect `Select` is disabled.